Rec 2

-Rec 2 (stylized as [•REC]²) is a 2009 Spanish found footage horror film sequel to 2007's Rec and the second installment of the Rec film series.
-The film was written and directed by Jaume Balagueró and Paco Plaza, both of whom returned from the previous film.
+Rec 2 (stylized as [•REC]²) is a 2009 Spanish found footage zombie film directed by Jaume Balagueró and Paco Plaza.
+It is a sequel to the 2007 film Rec and the second installment of the Rec film series.
 The story takes place immediately after the events of the first film and follows a team of soldiers assigned to protect a scientist supposedly sent to investigate the cause of the outbreak, but who may already know more about it than he claims.

 Several actors from the first film reprise their roles, mostly briefly appearing as infected versions of their characters.
-The film was followed by Rec 3: Genesis.
+The film was followed by Rec 3: Genesis, the events of which take place contemporaneously with Rec and Rec 2, and later by Rec 4: Apocalypse, a direct sequel.

 Plot

-Dr. Owen (Jonathan Mellor), an official from the Ministry of Health, and a heavily armed GEO team of four (Fernandez, Martos, Rosso and Larra) equipped with video cameras are sent into a quarantined apartment building to find out what happened to its inhabitants, who have been rendered infectious and violent by a contagious virus.
-Ascending to the attic (where the first film ended) and finding it unoccupied, they return downstairs to investigate a disturbance and are attacked by infected residents.
+Dr. Owen (Jonathan Mellor), an official from the Ministry of Health, and a heavily armed GEO team of four (Fernandez, Martos, Rosso and Larra) equipped with video cameras and body cams are sent into a quarantined apartment building to find out what happened to its inhabitants, who have been rendered infectious and violent by a contagious virus.
+They ascend to the attic and find it unoccupied.
+They return to a lower level to investigate a disturbance and are attacked by infected residents.

-During the investigation, Martos is infected while encountering some of the possessed residents.
-Owen then uses religious mantra and a rosary to hold him off in a room.
+Martos is infected; Owen uses religious mantra and a rosary to hold him off in a room.
 He reveals that he is actually a priest sent by the Vatican to get a blood sample from a possessed girl named Tristana Medeiros, the root of the infection.
 The GEO operators search the apartment where Medeiros was held and find the body of Father Albelda, the original priest charged with the case of Medeiros's possession.
-They then find a sample of Medeiros's blood taken by Albelda, but lose it to Fernandez's improper handling.
+They find a sample of Medeiros's blood taken by Albelda, but lose it.
 Owen tells them that the only way to accomplish the mission now is to get a blood sample from Tristana herself.
-They are attacked by a group of infected, and Larra, separated from the others and cornered into a room, commits suicide.
+They are attacked by a group of infected, and Larra, cornered, commits suicide.